 With regards to loss of light, the applicant has not provided an assessment of light loss in accordance with BRE guidance.
 Notwithstanding this, the proposal would increase the height of Marathon House by approximately two metres.
 In comparison to it's approximately 49 metre height (above street level), this is a relatively modest increase that is unlikely to result in significant light loss.
-Similarly, this relatively modest increase in height would not result in a significant increase in sense of enclosure.
+The setback nature of the extension would also further reduce potential light loss.
+Similarly, this relatively modest increase in height and setback nature of the proposed extension would not result in a significant increase in sense of enclosure.